210927-JavaFS/project1-Doberman1/README.md

 ## Project Description
 The Expense Reimbursement System (ERS) will manage the process of reimbursing employees for expenses incurred while on company time.
 All employees in the company can login and submit requests for reimbursement and view their past tickets and pending requests.
 Finance managers can log in and view all reimbursement requests and past history for all employees in the company.
 Finance managers are authorized to approve and deny requests for expense reimbursement.

-**Technologies Used**
+##Technologies Used:
   Java,
   SQL,
   CSS,
   HTML,
   JavaScript,
   JUnit,
   Hibernate,
   AWS RDS,
   Log4J,
   Javalin

-**Features**
+##Features
   Login
   Two account types with different access to features All employees can submit reimbursement requests
   All employees can view their past and pending reimbursements Finance managers can view all reimbursement requests Managers can approve or deny requests

-Possible future developement features:
+**Possible future developement features:**
 Multiple pages/ routing to hide inaccessbile functionality Prettier user interace